Representations of categories of finite relational structures and associated endomorphism monoids: Uniformly continuous representations of endomorphism monoids

 Thus, for every $v \in V$ there exists a finite set $A_v \subseteq \Omega$ such that

 so $V$ is a uniformly continuous representation of $\mathscr{E}$. \end{proof}

 We give some counterintuitive examples to illustrate the application of this result.

-\begin{example} Let $\mathscr{E} = \End(\Omega, \mathcal{R}_G)$ be the full endomorphism monoid, and $\mathscr{E}_i$ be the submonoid of injective endomorphisms.
-Note that finite restrictions of elements in $\mathscr{E}_i$ are injective, and every injective morphism between finite substructures can be extended to an automorphism in $G$ by the homogeneity.
-Therefore, $G$ is dense in $\mathscr{E}_i$, so they have the same uniformly continuous representation theory.
-Furthermore, since continuous representations of $G$ are uniformly continuous, by Lemma \ref{continuity and uniform continuity}, every continuous representation of $\mathscr{E}_i$ is uniformly continuous.
+\begin{example} Let $\mathscr{E} = \Omega^{\Omega}$ be the full transformation monoid, and let $\mathscr{E}_i$ be the submonoid of injective maps.
+Note that finite restrictions of elements of $\mathscr{E}_i$ are injective, and every injective map between finite subsets extends to a permutation in $G = \Sym(\Omega)$.
+It follows that $G$ is dense in $\mathscr{E}_i$ with respect to the permutation topology, so $\mathscr{E}_i$ and $G$ have the same uniformly continuous representation theory.
+Moreover, since continuous representations of $G$ are automatically uniformly continuous, Lemma~\ref{continuity and uniform continuity} implies that every continuous representation of $\mathscr{E}_i$ is uniformly continuous.